 The course is a combination of theory and learning by doing.
 Before giving examples of how to perform certain queries, you will have been equipped with the necessary theory in advance.
 This ensures that you not only know how to perform powerful searches with Elasticsearch, but that you also understand the relevant theory; you will get a deep understanding of how Elasticsearch works under the hood.

-The course starts from the absolute beginning, and no prior experience or knowledge with Elasticsearch is required.
+The course starts from the absolute beginning, and no knowledge or prior experience with Elasticsearch is required.
 We will walk through all of the most important aspects of Elasticsearch, and at the end of this course, you will be able to build powerful search engines.
 This could be for a website where you could build Google-like search functionality, for example.

 So, join me in this course and learn to build powerful search engines with Elasticsearch today!